JeremyFJ/Shark-Detector/README.md

 - NVIDIA driver 450.51.05

 # Installation
-Follow these instructions to install the Shark Detector package:
+Follow these instructions to install and run the Shark Detector application:
 ### Mac / Linux
 1. CLONE the repository and create your Python environment
 ```